home-assistant/home-assistant.io/source/_docs/automation/templating.markdown

 ## Available Trigger Data

-The variable `trigger` is an object that contains details about which trigger activated the automation.
-The data can be used by templates to modify the actions that are performed by the automation or displayed in a message.
-For example, you could create an automation that that can be triggered by multiple sensors and then use the location of the sensor to specify a light to activate; or you could send a notification that contains the friendly name of the sensor that triggered it.
+The variable `trigger` is an object that contains details about which trigger triggered the automation.

+Templates can use the data to modify the actions performed by the automation or displayed in a message.
+For example, you could create an automation that multiple sensors can trigger and then use the sensor's location to specify a light to activate; or you could send a notification containing the friendly name of the sensor that triggered it.

 Each [trigger platform](/docs/automation/trigger/#event-trigger) can include additional data specific to that platform.